mhusm/stuwe1-docs/howto.md

 When you introduce new content types that are not yet shown in the application, work together with the technical person in the team to set this up.

 ### Updating and creating content in the CMS from the code
 You can also create entries and assets (like images) directly from the code instead of going through the UI of the CMS.
 It is a bit complicated and depending on your use case, a database might be better suited.
 But here's a quick primer on how to do it.
+Also have a look at the [the SDK documentation](https://contentful.github.io/contentful-management.js/contentful-management/5.10.0/Entry.html#.update).

 #### Creating an entry
 ```javascript